BasitKhan03/Food-Bridge/README.md

 # Food-Bridge
 Food-Bridge is a mobile application designed to bridge the gap between surplus food and those in need.
 Built using React Native, it provides a platform for users to share excess food with their local community, reducing food waste and addressing hunger.

-## Download the App
-You can download the latest version of the Food Bridge app APK [here](https://expo.dev//accounts/food-bridge/projects/Food-Bridge/builds/4f228547-9c22-4b50-a150-258c0c653d70).

 ## Features

 * **Food Sharing:** Easily upload details and images of surplus food items available for sharing.